kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 That creates a layered educational system.

-## The Skill Can Become a Shared Language Between Maintainers and Agents
+## The Skill Can Become a Shared Language Between Maintainers and Agents { #skill-become-shared-language }

 When maintainers write: